This post may contain affiliate links. Please read our disclosure policy.

 The main difference is that elotes are served on the cob, whereas esquites are served off the cob and in a cup or bowl.

-If you love the flavors of elote, you also should try this Mexican street corn pasta salad, Mexican street corn deviled eggs, and Mexican corn dip!
+If you love the flavors of elote, you’ll also love my Mexican street corn pasta salad, Mexican street corn deviled eggs, and Mexican corn dip!

 What to Serve with Elote